 How to Plant, Grow, and Harvest Spaghetti Squash

 Unlike summer squashes, such as zucchini, which are harvested when the seeds are still immature and the skin is tender, horticulturist Amy Enfield of Bonnie Plants says spaghetti squash is a winter squash that should be harvested when the seeds are fully mature (and the skin has hardened).
-"Spaghetti squash has a long grow time, often needing 90-100 days after planting to mature," she explains.
+"Spaghetti squash has a long grow time, often needing 90 to 100 days after planting to mature," she says.
 "The fruit should be pale, golden yellow when harvested."

 According to Enfield, spaghetti squash should be planted in the spring and grown in a spot that receives full sun, or at least six hours of sunlight a day.
 "Make sure you give it plenty of room to grow, or alternatively, add a sturdy trellis and encourage the vines to grow up rather than out," she says.

-When it comes time to plant the seeds, Christopher Landercasper, Director of Farming Operations for Sonoma's Best Hospitality Group, suggests making small mounds of dirt and planting the seeds about one inch deep into the top of each mound.
-"Having the mound makes it easier to find the plant for watering later in the season when the vines become a jungle," he explains.
+When it comes time to plant the seeds, Christopher Landercasper, the director of farming operations for Sonoma's Best Hospitality Group, suggests making small mounds of dirt and planting the seeds about 1 inch deep into the top of each mound.
+"Having the mound makes it easier to find the plant for watering later in the season when the vines become a jungle," he says.